Google BigQuery is an industry-leading, fully-managed cloud data warehouse that lets you efficiently store and analyze petabytes of data.

 - Create and download the private JSON key required for configuring BigQuery as a destination in RudderStack, as shown:

-You will need to whitelist the following RudderStack IPs to enable network access:
+You will need to allowlist the following RudderStack IPs to enable network access:

 To send event data to SQL Server, you first need to add it as a destination in RudderStack and connect it to your data source.
 Once the destination is enabled, events will automatically start flowing to SQL Server via RudderStack.